Antihemophilic factor Side Effects

 - swelling of the face, throat, or tongue

-- Burning, stinging, or swelling at the place of injection
+- Burning, stinging, or swelling at the injection site

 - dizziness or lightheadedness